-The development of the teaching excellence framework has caused UK universities to do a lot of soul-searching.
+The development of the teaching excellence framework (TEF) has caused UK universities to do a lot of soul-searching.
 Our education, as well as our research, is in the spotlight.
 And rightly so.

 At research-intensive universities such as my own, we know that progress is driven by discovery, innovation and a willingness to take risks.
 Our researchers probe the boundaries of knowledge every day.
 They consider evidence, experiment, adapt and discover.
 But often that same evidential rigour is not being applied to teaching.